Company car tax for electric cars

 This saves a huge amount of time and effort in the accounting department.

-This is particularly helpful with commercial vehicles too – and with increasing numbers of cities become unwelcome to traditionally engined vehicle through clean air taxes, ditching diesel commercial vehicles for electric ones will save money on such or charges.
+This is particularly helpful with commercial vehicles too – and with increasing numbers of cities become unwelcome to traditionally engined vehicles through clean air taxes, ditching diesel commercial vehicles for battery electric ones will save money on such or charges.

 This in turn helps reduce delivery charges, making the use of an electric van, for example, a useful marketing tool and a way to cut costs for clients.

-If you're looking for a commercial vehicle, many manufacturers are now bringing connected services into play to make the transition from diesel cars and vans to electric propulsion much easier.
+If you're looking for a commercial electric vehicle now, many manufacturers are now bringing connected services into play to make the transition from diesel cars and vans to electric propulsion much easier.

 What is a BIK tax?

-A Benefit-In-Kind Rate (or BIK) is essentially a tax that applies to benefits or other perks an employee receives from the employer.
+A Benefit-In-Kind Rate (or a BIK rate) is essentially a tax that applies to benefits or other perks an employee receives from the employer.

 Under the current system, company and employee company car tax are both based on a percentage of the official price of the car, which is known as the P11D value.